 There are some basic rules to follow here and it depends on how much time you have available to regularly maintain your cars finish and also to a degree the climate that you live in.

-Equally if you live in a climate which is subject to significant changes in weather conditions over the seasons and particularly harsh winters then sealants or “winter waxes” may also be the better choice.
+Equally, if you live in a climate that is subject to significant changes in weather conditions over the seasons and particularly harsh winters then sealants or “winter waxes” may also be the better choice.

 For the summer months where you may have a little more time and/or enthusiasm for getting out and waxing your car then synthetic and carnauba based products may be your wax of choice.

-You also have to be careful that you understand the difference between a car wax and a polish when purchasing.
+You also have to be careful that you understand the difference between car wax and a polish when purchasing.
 With some of the manufacturers’ packaging, it can be a little confusing.
-So much so that I wrote a separate post in this very topic.
+So much so that I wrote a separate post on this very topic.

-Once you have decided whether to go down the sealant, synthetic or carnauba route your final choice can also be influenced by the colour of your paint, with some products working better on darker colours and others on lighter colours
+Once you have decided whether to go down the sealant, synthetic or carnauba route your final choice can also be influenced by the colour of your paint, with some products working better on darker colors and others on lighter colors

 How To Apply Car Wax